HenriquesLab/pyx2pxd/README.md

 # pyx2pxd

-Simple library to automatically to auto generate pxd files from pyx by extracting function and class signatures.
+Simple library to auto generate pxd files from pyx by extracting function and class signatures. <br>
+Initially developed to aid in the [NanoPyx](https://github.com/HenriquesLab/NanoPyx) project.

 ---